julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 ### <a name="sba_integration_chat_adv_options"></a> Advanced options

-The `sq-chat` component has other options that can give it a different purpose or provide a different user experience:
+The `sq-chat` component has other options that can give it a different purpose or user experience:

-- when `searchMode` is set to `true`, it enables "auto-search".
-This lets users trigger a Sinequa search query that constructs "attachments" (snippets of text from documents) that they can then inject into the conversation with ChatGPT.
-Auto-search is triggered directly from the Chat's input by pressing the `Tab` key or by clicking the Sinequa logo displayed to the right of the search bar.
+- `searchMode` when set to `true`, this enables "auto-search".
+This lets users trigger a Sinequa search query that constructs "attachments" (snippets of text from documents) that they can then inject in the conversation with ChatGPT.
+Auto-search is triggered directly from the Chat's input, by pressing the `Tab` key, or by click the Sinequa logo displayed to the right of the search bar.

   ![Auto search](Images/auto-search.png)

-- when `enableChat` is set to `false`, it disables the chat.
-In effect, it displays one single message from ChatGPT generated from one (generally hidden) prompt.
+- `enableChat` when set to `false` disables the chat, so in effect in displays one single message from ChatGPT generated from one (generally hidden) prompt.
-- `chat` allows a predefined conversation to open in the chat component.
-These conversations may be `SavedChat` (conversations manually saved by the user) or programmatically-constructed conversation starters (for example, _"take these documents and build a summary"_).
+- `chat` allows to open a predefined conversation in the chat component.
+These conversations may be `SavedChat` (conversations manually saved by the user), or programmatically-constructed conversation starters (for example _"take these documents and build a summary"_).

 An example of programmatically constructed chat can be found below: